Jack London. To Build a Fire (in English, adapted for intermediate)

 Видимо благодаря той огромной жизненной силе, которой обладал автор при жизни. Сила духа, любовь к жизни — это то, чем пронизаны все его произведения. Невероятный писатель, и невероятный человек. Мы в России любим и читаем Джека Лондона, чуть ли не больше, чем в самой Америке.

 Jack London.
-To Build a Fire (in English, adapted)
+To Build a Fire (in English, intermediate)

 Слова и выражения, которые вы запомните, если прочитаете этот рассказ: